ant-design/ant-design/components/form/index.en-US.md

 > Related issue: [#47031](https://github.com/ant-design/ant-design/issues/47031), [#43175](https://github.com/ant-design/ant-design/issues/43175), [#52152](https://github.com/ant-design/ant-design/issues/52152)

-This is because in the form, the label uses the [HTML label element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) to wrap the form control, thereby achieving focus on the corresponding control when the label is clicked.
-If you do not want this behavior, you can disconnect this association by using the `htmlFor` attribute:
+Form label use [HTML label](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) elements to wrap form controls, which focuses the corresponding control when clicked.
+This is the native behavior of label elements, designed to improve accessibility and user experience.
+This standard interaction pattern makes it easier for users to interact with form controls.
+If you need to disable this behavior, you can use `htmlFor={null}`, though it's generally not recommended.

 ```diff
 - <Form.Item name="switch" label="Switch">